Allen Maricle

 Allen Maricle (born December 5, 1962) is an American politician and actor.

 Maricle lived in Pioneer Village, Kentucky.
 He went to Sullivan Junior College and worked a communication specialist.
 He also worked in the television industry.
 He served two terms as a city councilman in Pioneer Village.
-He served two terms as a Republican in the Kentucky House of Representatives, from January 1995 to December 1998.

-On August 10, 2022, he filed to challenge incumbent Secretary of State Michael Adams in the 2023 election.
+First elected in a special election, he served three terms as a Republican in the Kentucky House of Representatives from January 1994 to January 1999.
+He was defeated for reelection in 1998 by Democrat Larry Belcher.
+In 2023 he unsuccessfully challenged incumbent Secretary of State Michael Adams in the 2023 election.